ThinkDataEd/curriculum/docs/unit2/lesson18.md

     100. What does a positive z-score mean? <span style="color:grey">***A positive z-score means the x value is above the mean.
 This means that the weight is above average.***</span>

     100. What is the most negative z-score you think we will find?
-What is the most positive zscore?
+What is the most positive z-score?
     <span style="color:grey">***Typically, values in a normal distribution rarely fall outside two or three standard deviations from the mean.
 For data derived from chance, we probably won’t see any values that are less than -3 or greater than +3.***</span>

 18. Ask students: “Where does a baby that weighs 100 ounces fall within the distribution of baby weights?”
 Have students find 100 ounces on the x-axis of the normal curve and draw a vertical line from the x-axis until it intersects the normal curve.
 Have them shade the area under the curve to the left of the vertical line.